qilingframework/qiling/README.md

 ---
 #### Appearance
 - 2020:
-    - Blackhast, USA
+    - Black Hat, USA
-    - Blackhat, Asia
+    - Black Hat, Asia
     - Hack In The Box, Lockdown 001
     - Hack In The Box, Lockdown 002
     - Nullcon